thokuest/rdmueller.github.io/_posts/2016-08-08-plantuml-maven.md

 The versions are already set is such a way that you can switch between the Graphviz dot version and the build in alpha of jdot.

-The updated docTool project can be found here: PS: as always, the current version of docToolchain is available on github: [https://github.com/rdmueller/docToolchain](https://github.com/rdmueller/docToolchain/tree/0c51e469da884af0632721996a2d2eb010f73cca)
+The updated docTool project can be found here:  [https://github.com/rdmueller/docToolchain](https://github.com/rdmueller/docToolchain/tree/0c51e469da884af0632721996a2d2eb010f73cca)